secarrel/Bird_Count/TESTING.md

  - #### Form Modals: close button submits the form When using modal with input fields, if the user decided to cancel the changes they were making and close the modal, they could click the 'close' button in the modal.
 This, however, would display a flash message confirming the changes and the changes could be seen in the database.
 I found that this was because the close button was inside the form element.
 To fix this, I moved the close buttons outside the form element and into a modal footer.

+- #### Community Observations: modals not opening as expected When clicking on an observation in the community observations, the bird details appear in a modal as expected.
+However, when clicking the 'delete' button on an observation, the same modal opens over the top of the delete modal.
+This is not as intended and makes it very difficult for the user to use the table functionality.
+	To fix this, I added an 'if' statement which check that the target element is a 'details-trigger' and has that class.
+If it doesn't have that class, the observation modal isn't openned.
+This doesn't affect functionality of the delete modal or button but prevents the observation modal from interfering with it.